temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 ### Introduction

-In this tutorial you will build your first Temporal Application from scratch using the Temporal Go SDK.
+In this tutorial, you will build your first Temporal Application from scratch using the Temporal Go SDK.

 The app will consist of four pieces:

-1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that organize Activity method calls.
-Our Workflow will orchestrate the call of a single Activity function.
+1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
-2. An [Activity](https://docs.temporal.io/activities): An Activity is a function that contains your business logic.
-In this tutorial, your Activity will format some text and return it to the Workflow.
+2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
+The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.
 3. A [Worker](https://docs.temporal.io/workers): Workers host the Activity and Workflow code and execute the code piece by piece.
 4. An initiator: To start a Workflow, you need to send a signal to the Temporal server to tell it to track the state of the Workflow.
 You'll write a separate program to do this.

-All of the code in this tutorial is available in the [hello-world Go template repository](https://github.com/temporalio/hello-world-project-template-go) repository.
+All of the code in this tutorial is available in the [hello-world Go template](https://github.com/temporalio/hello-world-project-template-go) repository.

 ## Prerequisites